CodePontiff/wapish/README.md

 ---

 ## 🔧 About This Script
-wa.me can redirect user into whatsapp app automatictly with some messafe like this: https://api.whatsapp.com/send?phone=${phoneNumber}&text=hello This **Python script** generates an **HTML form** that collects user credentials (**email, username, password**) and **automatically redirects** the user to **WhatsApp with a pre-filled message** containing this information.
+wa.me can redirect user into whatsapp app automatictly with some message like this: https://api.whatsapp.com/send?phone=${phoneNumber}&text=hello This **Python script** generates an **HTML form** that collects user credentials (**email, username, password**) and **automatically redirects** the user to **WhatsApp with a pre-filled message** containing this information.